andrewrk/autodoc/README.md

 the same as the set of files that are provided on ziglang.org/download.

-If the system doesn't find a file named "foo/root.zig" or "foo/foo.zig" it's going to use the first file in the tar as the package root, which is probably not what you want.
+If the system doesn't find a file named "foo/root.zig" or "foo/foo.zig" it's going to use the first file in the tar as the module root, which is probably not what you want.

 ## Roadmap